rweijnen/Posh-Snippets/README.md

 Just my collection of PowerShell snippets

+Added [Add-ShiftEnterBinding.ps1](https://github.com/rweijnen/Posh-Snippets/blob/master/Add-ShiftEnterBinding.ps1) to configure Shift+Enter as a newline in Windows Terminal.
+This is useful when using [Claude Code](https://docs.anthropic.com/en/docs/claude-code) in the terminal, as Enter submits the prompt.
+With this keybinding, you can use Shift+Enter to insert line breaks in your prompts.

 Added simple script to extract assemblies that are weaved using Costura.Fody

 Added a simple script to download and install the Windows 10 Debuggers and set the `_NT_SYMBOL_PATH` Environment Variable